Kristopher-Ray/polaris-us.org/content/updates/morgan-ortagus-joins-fox-and-friends.md

 visible: true
 draft: false
 featured: false
-title: Morgan Ortagus joins Fox and Friends
+title: Morgan Ortagus Joins Fox and Friends
 date: 2023-10-07T18:51:46.319Z
 summary: Morgan Ortagus joins Fox and Friends to discuss the war in Israel.
   Hamas launched a surprise attack on Israel on the holiest day in the Jewish